-The second most common community present was palmetto prairie/scrub.
-This community lacks a canopy or midstory and was characterized by large patches of low (<3ft) saw palmetto with interspersed rusty lyonia (Lyonia ferruginea), dwarf live oak, and grasses.
+The second most common community present is palmetto prairie/scrub.
+This community lacks a canopy or midstory and is characterized by large patches of low (<3ft) saw palmetto with interspersed rusty lyonia (Lyonia ferruginea), dwarf live oak, and grasses.
 Saw palmetto on these properties have historically been roller chopped by the Florida Forest Service as part of their fuel reduction practices.
-The scrubby flatwoods and palmetto scrub on these parcels have been identified the Critical Lands and Waters Identification Project as Priority 1 Natural Communities (Figure 4).
+The scrubby flatwoods and palmetto scrub on these parcels have been identified by the Critical Lands and Waters Identification Project as Priority 1 Natural Communities (Figure 4).

-There is one depressional wetland which is ringed by cypress (Taxodium sp.), coastal plain willow (Salix caroliniana), swamp fern (Blechnum serrulatum), and dominated by pickerel weed (Pontedaria cordata) in the deepest portions.
+There are two areas of depressional wetland ringed by cypress (Taxodium sp.), coastal plain willow (Salix caroliniana), swamp fern (Blechnum serrulatum), and dominated by pickerel weed (Pontedaria cordata) in the deepest portions.
 The transitional zone between the wetland and scrubby flatwood includes areas of hydric pine flatwood and wet prairie communities.
 Additional species found in these areas include laurel oak (Quercus laurifolia), wax myrtle (Myrica cerifera), cabbage palm (Sabal palmetto) and various sedges and grasses.

-The upland communities hadve distinctly low invasive plant infestations, primarily single Brazilian peppers (Schinus terebinthifolius) and small patches of cogon grass (Imperata cylindrica) but the transitional areas between wet and dry have a high infestation of mature melaleuca (Melaleuca quinquefolia).
+The upland communities have distinctly low invasive plant infestations, primarily single Brazilian peppers (Schinus terebinthifolius) and small patches of cogon grass (Imperata cylindrica) but the transitional areas between wet and dry have a high infestation of mature melaleuca (Melaleuca quinquefolia).

-\The Dombrowiski parcel contains the deepest parts of the wetland.
+The Dombrowiski and McIntosh Family Trust parcels contain the deepest parts of the wetlands.